PIReTship/bookdata-tools/docs/implementation/layout.md

 For writing new commands, there is a lot of utility code under `src`.
 Consult the [Rust API documentation](../apidocs/bookdata/) for further details.

+The `bd-macros` directory contains the `TableRow` derive macro, because procedural macros cannot live in the same crate in which they are used.
+Most users won't need to adjust this macro.

 ## DataFusion SQL